yushizhao/hackathon2019-smartContract/README.md

 **This is the gateway bringing physical device to blockchain smart contract platform.**

 Physical devices, like cars, are already highly informational.
 We only need a smart contract to transfer value and instructions from information world to physical world; And a set of oracles to bridge physical world information to the information world.
-Then, we drive on the blochchain.
+Then, we drive on the blockchain.

 ### PLATON_ABI(PDI::request, request);
 for user/other device sending request to the car